mshik/mshik.github.io/index.md

 - Generative AI
 - AI in Drug Discovery

 My current work focuses on mitigating bias in social networks.
-I also have experience in practical problems that artificial intelligence faces in real world applications like healthcare, autonomous driving, among others.
+I also have experience in solving practical problems using artificial intelligence in real world applications like healthcare, autonomous driving, among others.
 I wish to devote my talent to creating significant contributions in the field of AI.

 <br>